mech/filemaker-ruby/README.md

 class Job
   include Filemaker::Model

+  database :jobs
+  layout :job

-  server :default # Taken from filemaker.yml config file database :jobs layout :job
+  # Taken from filemaker.yml config file, default to :default
+  # Only use registry if you have multiple FileMaker server you want to connect
+  registry :read_slave

   string   :job_id, fm_name: 'JobOrderID', id: true
   string   :title, :requirements